 Without employer’s liability insurance, your therapy or counseling business might have to pay for a costly legal defense out of pocket, even if a claim is frivolous.

 The amount you pay for workers’ compensation is a specific rate based on every $100 of your business’s payroll.
 Your premium is determined by the type of work done by your employees (classification rate), your experience modification rate (claims history), and your payroll (per $100).

 The formula providers use in underwriting to calculate workers' comp rates is:

 Each state has its own laws regulating workers’ compensation insurance.
 For example, every therapy and counseling business in Connecticut must carry workers’ compensation insurance for its employees – even part-time workers.
 However, North Carolina businesses are typically required to carry workers’ compensation only when they have three or more employees.

-In certain states, therapy and counseling businesses must purchase workers’ compensation insurance through a monopolistic state fund.
+In certain states, therapy and counseling businesses must purchase coverage through a monopolistic workers' comp state fund.
 Those states are:

 All therapy and counseling practices face risks ranging from slip-and-fall accidents to lifting injuries.
 Whether you’re the owner of a family counseling practice or an occupational therapy business, you can create a safer work environment with:

 By installing proper lighting and eliminating hazards such as uneven flooring, you can decrease workplace accidents.
 That means fewer claims – and a lower insurance premium.

 Workers’ comp insurance protects your staff and to some extent your business, but it doesn't cover property damage, client injuries, and other common risks.
 Other recommended insurance policies for therapy and counseling businesses include: